UNI CHECKLIST. WHAT TO TAKE.

 If there’s a radiator, an over radiator airer is an idea.

-The big, collapsable airier we bought, came back home, unopened.
+The big, collapsible airier we bought, came back home, unopened.
 Yet it was the item that I had read was the most vital item.
 So I’ll leave that with you to decide!

 Basic cleaning supplies like bleach and shower cleaner and a cloth or two.
 You might as well bring stuff like that as it’s unlikely to be on their list of priorities when they are doing their own shopping.

-And last but by no means least – take a door stop!
-All the doors are fire doors and shut if they aren’t wedged open, and on moving in day it’s MUCH more sociable to have open doors in the flat.
+Don’t forget a door stop!
+All the doors are fire doors and shut if they aren’t wedged open, and on moving in day (& beyond) it’s MUCH more sociable to have open doors in the flat, or at least the option.

-Kitchen – (remember this stuff doesn’t have to be posh or new.
-Give the kids the old stuff and treat yourself to replacements!)
+Kitchen -remember this stuff doesn’t have to be posh or new

 2 plates large and small